mread/mread.github.com/_posts/2015-10-07-faster-builds-1.markdown

 This kind of friction discourages devs from using modules at all and breeds a resentment for the tools and processes.
- We've all been here and many teams accept this as an acceptable price of modularisation - after-all, there's so many tools in Java-land that support this approach as a defacto standard - Maven, Ivy, Artifactory, etc.
+ We've all been here and many teams accept this as an acceptable price of modularisation - after-all, there's so many tools in Java-land that support this approach as a de facto standard - Maven, Ivy, Artifactory, etc.

 Looking at our build process, a few things seemed counter-intuitive.